CCFF-Tools/XboxPTZControl/README.md

 ## Repository structure

-This repo is intentionally tiny.
 The main deliverable is a single installation script (`install.sh`) that:

 - Installs Python 3, pip and `pygame`
 - Writes the `ptzpad.py` controller bridge to `/home/pi`